 Hi everybody!
 It’s Eddie Z here.
-I want to show you in this video how you can monitor your CPU performance as well as some other useful tricks using something called the Windows Task Manager.
+I want to show you in this video how you can monitor your PC performance as well as some other useful tricks using something called the Windows Task Manager.

 Now the main reason you want to monitor your computer’s performance is to test the overall capabilities of your machine.
 In other words, how much of your computer’s resources are you using on a regular basis, from 0% of its resources up to 100% of its resources?